olcf/hands-on-with-summit/challenges/GPU_Profiling/README.md

 ```

 This also runs the rocprof profiler, same as before.
 Open the output file
-`profiling_optimized-<jobid>.out` and check the duration.
+`profiling_optimized-JOBID.out` and check the duration.
 You can see that the duration
 for the `row_sums` is nearly equal to the `column_sums` kernel.
 Compare this with our
 previous output file and you can see it is much faster than the `row_sums` of our previous
 code.
 What causes this?
 This is because of the way the `row_sums` was rewritten.
 It now